grafgooseman/shopify-front-challenge/README.md

 ### Styling
 For styling, the ```React-Bootstrap``` + ```Styled Components``` combination was used.
-That allowed to have a quick and adaptable UI development workflow with the customization of Styled components
+That allowed to have a quick and adaptable UI development workflow with the customization of *Styled components*

-AI engine choices are hard coded in the final version.
-Even though there was a special infrastructure that sent requests to the openAI API asking what engines are available, it resulted in a wall of specialized engines with just slight variations.
-That's why I opted on using a hard-wired solution.

-Saving on reload is implemented throw browser ```Local storage``` and for instant UI updates without page reloading and data transfer, the ```React Context``` was used.
+Saving on reload is implemented through browser ```Local storage``` and for instant UI updates without page reloading and data transfer, the ```React Context``` was used.